5.2 Opportunities and Challenges of Open Culture

 There are many benefits to releasing a collection openly.
 But, of course, there are also challenges.
 There are several reasons why institutions may not be ready to open access to their collections.

-By talking to institutions all over the world, Creative Commons has learned a great deal about some of the challenges and fears that institutions face when trying to release their collections under an open license or tool.
-We could summarize the challenges that many institutions face as concerns over money, attribution or credit and quality.
+By talking to people working in or with institutions all over the world, Creative Commons has learned a great deal about some of the challenges, barriers, and fears that institutions face when trying to release their collections under an open license or tool.
+Most challenges that institutions face concern (1) money, (2) attribution or credit and/or (3) quality.

 A more detailed summary includes:

-- Funding, losing revenues and business models.
-Institutions sometimes are afraid that releasing collections might end up affecting some business models, such as selling photographs, or might negatively impact on revenue streams from other funding sources.
+- Funding, losing revenues, and economic models.
+Institutions sometimes are afraid that releasing collections might end up affecting some business models, such as selling digital images, or might negatively impact on revenue streams from other funding sources.

 - Liability and risk aversion.
-Copyright law can be complicated, and understanding how it applies to specific works or across jurisdictions can create uncertainty that might lead to overly conservative approaches when releasing public domain works.
+Copyright law can be complicated, and understanding how it applies to specific works or across jurisdictions can create uncertainty that might lead to overly conservative approaches when releasing digital reproductions of collection items.

 - Bad resolution copies and selling copies of public domain works.
 Third-party services can use public domain works for commercial purposes, and some institutions might fear that lesser quality versions could end up in the hands of users because of the inability to find the original source in which the digital reproduction of the work was first published.

 - Uses of public domain works that may cause intentional or unintentional harm.
-Some uses of public domain works may create societal harm, whether intentional or unintentional, for example, when works are used to convey racist messages.
+Some uses of public domain works may create societal, community, or individual harm, whether intentional or unintentional, for example, when works are used to convey racist, demeaning, derogatory, or otherwise offensive messages.

 Alternatively, if an institution is not ready to fully “open” its collections, there are intermediary options available.
 Anne Young, Director of Legal Affairs and Intellectual Property at Newfields, refers to one option as “Semi Open Access,” which consists of releasing only small portions of the collection to test the waters and assess how comfortable the institution feels with these initial steps.
-And, as Anne points out, it is also more attainable for a lot of GLAMs.
+And, as Anne points out, it is also more attainable for a lot of institutions in terms of capacity, resources, and appetite for risk.
 This is important to acknowledge because the resources that institutions have vary greatly.

-Depending on what type of collections your institution holds, the process of digitizing materials and maintaining a digital presence can be relatively cheap to very expensive.
+Depending on the type of collections your institution holds, the cost of digitizing materials and maintaining a digital presence can vary dramatically.
 If you decide to have your own content management system or platform (which does not have to be the case, as some of the examples we have provided show), then it might become more burdensome to maintain.

 Funding, both public and private, is crucial for sustaining digitization projects.
-The funding situation of the GLAM space varies immensely across geographies, with some GLAMs relying mostly on public funding, and others strongly dependent on private funding.
-Oftentimes, funding comes attached to the results of the digitization being made available under open access policies.
-Digitization can be an expensive process, and institutions need to have funding for it as the demands of the general public and specific users pivot towards requiring more digital presence.
+GLAMs funding options vary immensely across geographies, with some institutions relying mostly on public funding, and others strongly dependent on private funding.
+Oftentimes, openness is a condition for obtaining funding: for example, digital reproductions must be made available open access.
+Digitization can be an expensive process, and institutions need to have funding for it as the demands of the general public and specific users pivot towards more digital presence.

 Institutions that receive public funding might have less pressure to diversify revenue streams.
 Their main concern will be to fulfill their mission in the best possible way.
-The question about the importance of revenue streams for publicly funded institutions was explored early on by Europeana in a 2011 workshop.
-There, they analyzed the fears of revenue loss among European institutions, and one of the recommendations that came out in an after-workshop report “The Problem of the Yellow Milkmaid: A Business Model Perspective on Open Metadata” reads:
+A 2011 Europeana workshop explored the importance of revenue streams for publicly funded institutions; Europeana published a follow-up report “The Problem of the Yellow Milkmaid: A Business Model Perspective on Open Metadata,” recommending:

 “Opening up data should be seen as an important part of the responsibility of our public cultural sector.
 Instead of measuring success by the amount of commercial revenue that institutions are able to secure from the market, new metrics should be developed that measure the amount of business generated (spill-over) based on data made openly available to the creative industries.
 This requires a change in evaluation metrics on a policy level.”

 However, public funding often does not cover all the costs of digital projects.
-And for those institutions that do not rely on public money to support costly digital projects, there are legitimate concerns around revenue loss.
+Institutions without public funding still have concerns around revenue loss.
 Revenue loss can express itself as various concerns regarding:

 - losing revenue from licensing reproduction rights;